- Initial training

 This is a solid and definite asset, in terms of training and professional development.

-Information retrieval, analytical and critical skills, rigour and availability, general culture, curiosity and critical thinking, professional practice, and a sense of responsibility; and critical spirit, professional practice, mastery of digital tools, are all qualities that Magistrates in Law, Journalism and Communication acquire.
+Information retrieval, analytical and critical skills, rigour and availability, general culture, curiosity and critical thinking, professional practice, and a sense of responsibility; and critical thinking, professional practice, mastery of digital tools, are all qualities that Magistrates in Law, Journalism and Communication acquire.

 To achieve this, the teaching programme: